Should I look beyond excel templates to manage sales compensation? Amit Jain July 25, 2014

-The return on investment (ROI) of a incentive compensation management system continues to be a debatable topic with various objective and subjective parameters that require inspection before making a business case.
-Any sales organization looking to improve their incentive compensation management capability needs to justify the investment into new solutions.
-Superficially, a incentive compensation solution seems like a software that would just be 'good to have' for an organization but scratching under the surface reveals several opportunities for cost savings and increased revenue.
+The return on investment (ROI) of an incentive compensation management system continues to be a debatable topic with various objective and subjective parameters that require inspection before making a business case.
+Any sales organization looking to improve its incentive compensation management capability needs to justify the investment into new solutions.
+Superficially, an incentive compensation solution seems like software that would just be ‘good to have for an organization, but scratching under the surface reveals several opportunities for cost savings and increased revenue.

-Several factors needs consideration when justifying investment into a incentive compensation solution.
+Several factors need consideration when justifying investment into an incentive compensation solution.
 An inexhaustive list is:

 - Delay in product rollouts (Yes, product rollouts have been halted/delayed due to sales compensation system incapabilities)

 - Existing process inflexibility to plan changes.
 Solutions should always fit business needs, businesses should not compromise due to solution limitations.

 - Frequency of late payments